 Cheshire is now an ambassador with the SUDC Foundation.
 She says she will be following along with new research and is open to presenting information about SUDC to bring more awareness about this category of death.

-“Through support of the SUDC foundation, we found out Wrenn’s case wasn’t necessarily unique,” she says.
+“Through the support of the SUDC foundation, we found out Wrenn’s case wasn’t necessarily unique,” she says.
 “My hope is – and why I think it’s important to bring awareness to this category of death – we as medical providers can be a source of support and advocacy in the aftermath for these families.
 It matters.”

 March is SUDC Awareness Month, and people can show support by wearing blue and yellow.
-The SUDC Foundation’s website has information about SUDC, resources and support for families, and ways to get involved with the foundation.
+The SUDC Foundation’s website has information about SUDC, resources, and support for families, and ways to get involved with the foundation.